scottairwin/RDO-Newton-with-Nuage/README.md

-## Intended for Labs purposes only!
+## Intended for Lab purposes only!
 # RDO-Newton-with-Nuage
 RDO PackStack Newton with Nuage Integration BASH Script